jupyter/docker-stacks/docs/using/recipes.md

 ```

 ## Enable Delta Lake in Spark notebooks

-Please note that the Delta lake packages are only available for Spark version > 3.0.
+Please note that the [Delta Lake](https://delta.io/) packages are only available for Spark version > `3.0`.
 By adding the properties to `spark-defaults.conf`, the user no longer needs to enable Delta support in each notebook.

 ```dockerfile
 FROM jupyter/pyspark-notebook:latest